opensavannah/opensavannah.org/what-is-a-civic-hackathon.md

 Solving real-world problems often takes years of deliberate effort, though. iStrategyLabs's estimate of a 40-times return on investment for the DC government was a public relations exaggeration.
 Most app contests do not produce apps that actually solve problems.
 The same is true of "hackathons," one- or two-day community-run problem-solving events typically held around a particular theme.
 At least, it is true when you look at a single contest or hackathon in isolation.
 But each is a small part of an incredibly broad movement.

-At a [hackathon I ran in Philadelphia in 2009][10], two analysts from the New Jersey State Police worked over the course of two days with five volunteer programmers to develop a visualization tool for gang activity tracked by the police department.
-On that same day, nearly 200 developers across the country were participating in the Sunlight Foundation's call for a [Great American Hackathon][11].
  Hackathons are growing in popularity.
 On in February 2014, hackathons were held in about 100 cities.
 Ours in Washington, D.C. had more than 300 participants working on projects to address government corruption, improving the public education system, cataloging open data, and teaching others data skills.

 These short events strengthen the connections among local hackers and help orient them to the complexities of civic problems.
 That is especially true when subject matter experts, especially those in government, participate, as in the case of our gang crime hackathon in 2009.
 A weekend hackathon may only be a tiny portion of the time needed to make progress on a real problem, but a hackathon may not be the beginning and the end of the time spent on it — often it is a pit stop for participants that have long been invested in a problem.
 And while technology may be only a small part of solving most real world problems, the use of information technology is becoming more and more important to finding solutions as our world becomes more and more complex.
 There are few problems left that can be understood without data and information processing tools.